zarat/personal/README.md

-# personal
+# readings

-just personal stuff
+just some interesting stuff to read